GuildCrafts/matrix/tanners_skills.md

 "Implement a WEB API that demonstrates stability and consistency", "Write an API wrapper library in a common language"

-## Group: Wetware"

-### Reading"

-#### Level 0",
-"Use a paraphrasing strategy to check and build comprehension", "Find and access relevant technical reading material"

-#### Level 1",
-"Guess meaning from context instead of looking up words to save time", "Use a predicting strategy to build comprehension on top of existing knowledge", "Read 200 words per minute",
-"Use a skimming and scanning strategy to identify the main idea and check predictions", "Selectively focus on important parts of a text"

-#### Level 2",
-"Use a previewing strategy to build a sense of the structure and content", "Build vocabulary by keeping a running glossary of important terms", "Read 300 words per minute"

-#### Level 3",
-"Define and explain good reading strategies",
-"Read 400 words per minute"

 ### Researching"